pirategen/pirategen/README.md

 - Add NFT name and description
 - Select visible layer groups
+- Refresh layers to show new, removed, or renamed layers.
 - Determine layer rarity (any number of 0 or below will prevent a layer from being chosen)
 - Choose Output Location
 - Choose number of images to generate